-In order to fully inform this AA Screening Report in respect of the proposed development, it was necessary to establish the baseline ecological conditions in the receiving environment, particularly with regard to European sites.
+In order to fully inform this NIS, it was necessary to establish the baseline ecological conditions in the receiving environment, particularly with regard to European sites.
 This was achieved by undertaking a number of desktop studies and field surveys and engaging in consultations with the relevant stakeholders, including the National Parks & Wildlife Service (NPWS) and Inland Fisheries Ireland (IFI).